 Today’s Topic: Transitioning into a New School Year

 Hello everyone.
-I’m Coach Sarah, one of the five coaches for Complete Performance Coaching.
+I’m Coach Sara, one of the five coaches for Complete Performance Coaching.
 We do online mental toughness training in our Perform Happy community and we also do one-on-one coaching for athletes to help them get them more mentally tough and more mentally prepared for sport.

 I’m live today on our Complete Performance Coaching page and I’m so excited to be here with you.
 We are going to be talking about back to school blues.